MaxXSoft/Fuxi/README.md

 * Memory privilege in `mstatus` register: `MPRV` bit and `MXR` bit are hardwired to 0.
 * Virtualization support in `mstatus` register: `TVM` bit, `TW` bit and `TSR` bit are hardwired to 0.
+* Physical Memory Protection: all PMP registers are hardwired to 0.

 ## Performance